vit-the-jedi/lightweight-reactivity/README.md

 ## Installation
 No external dependencies are required.
 Simply include the `reactive.js` file in your project and import the `reactive` function.
+Alternatively, you can import this project from [jsr.io](https://jsr.io/@vit-the-jedi-tools/lightweight-reactivity)

 ## Usage
 ```javascript